What is a PAT Tester?

 The right PAT tester depends on your particular testing needs:

-• In-house testing (for your own business): A mid-range model like the Metrel DeltaPAT 3309 may be more than enough it's simple, reliable and easy-to-use.
+• In-house testing (for your own business): A mid-range model like the Metrel DeltaPAT 3309 may be more than enough - it's simple, reliable and easy to use.

 So, before buying a PAT tester, ask yourself: